 As for relevent stuff to this blog: right, the webname – wien1938 is my web/forum name.
 It refers to the 2nd Panzer division as my first 1/72nd scale tank model was a Panther G belonging to that division.

-You can probably guess most of political outlook by reading the blog but then, hey, I get one or two hits a day – and those probably spam machines… I do support Israel, why?
+You can probably guess most of my political outlook by reading the blog but then, hey, I get one or two hits a day – and those probably spam machines… I do support Israel, why?
 Because those who don’t usually want to exterminate/remove the inconvience.
-Yes, it is not necessarily antisemitic to criticize Israel, but it often amounts to the same thing – it’s like pornography (which I like), I know it when I see it.
+Yes, it is not necessarily antisemitic to criticize Israel, but it often amounts to the same thing – it’s like pornography (which I like – fuck you, third-wave feminism), I know it when I see it.
 See Alan Dershowitz and the Three D’s.

 I’m also a bit of a militarist.
 I’ve always loved the military and all things war related.
 I believe that Britain has criminally underfunded and misused the Armed Forces for far too long and that we should not be afraid of going to war to protect our national interests or to do what seems to be the right thing (like Iraq – second case scenario).